Why do O-rings fail? A brief guide to O-ring failure modes

 At Precision Polymer Engineering, we have spent decades developing innovative elastomer materials able to resist the most challenging sealing environments.
 If you would like further assistance please contact our sealing experts who will be happy to help diagnose the problem and suggest possible solutions.

-Solution: Ensuring the correct lubrication for the sealing system is important, but PPE can offer a range of O-ring sealing materials with improved abrasion resistance.
+Solution: Ensuring the correct lubrication for the sealing system is important, PPE can offer a range of O-ring sealing materials with improved abrasion resistance.
 Our engineers can also advise on the correct surface finish for the metalwork.
 Ingress of contaminants can be reduced through the use of wiper or scraper rings.

-Appearance: The O-ring appears larger than its original dimensions.
+Visual indications: The O-ring appears larger than its original dimensions.
 This may be consistent across the whole seal or in localized areas that have been exposed to the chemical media.

 Solution: Switch to an elastomer sealing material with proven resistance against the chemical environment.
 PPE sealing experts can help you identify a material which will deliver lasting sealing performance in the chemical media within your application.
 Check the chemical compatibility of the main elastomer material types using our online guide.

 Solution: Selecting elastomer materials with low compression set and/or higher temperature capability will help to extend seal life.
 Gland design should also be checked to ensure the O-ring is not over-compressed with too much squeeze applied.
+Cold set can be reduced by using a more flexible polymer structure, this would be reflected in a lower glass transition temperature.

 Extrusion and Nibbling

-Appearance: The edges of the O-ring on the low pressure side have a nibbled, chipped or ‘frilly’ appearance.
+Visual indications: The edges of the O-ring on the low pressure side have a nibbled, chipped or ‘frilly’ appearance.
 Shaving can occur in severe cases where the surface of the O-ring appears to be peeled off.

-Appearance: The seal surface may be blistered, cracked, marked with deep splits or completely ruptured in the worst examples.
+Visual indications: The seal surface may be blistered, cracked, marked with deep splits or completely ruptured in the worst examples.

 Cause: Installation damage can take a wide range of forms, from ‘skiving’ of the seal with metal components through to damage caused by careless installation of dirty, twisted or improperly lubricated seals.
 Incorrect sizing of the seal for the application is also a significant factor in installation damage.